 Ice fishing is included on the majority of our family trips and is widely offered across Lapland.
 In some itineraries it is included as a standalone activity, such as on our tailor made trips at Harriniva where it is done at a lake nearby to the hotel, or Sörbyn Lodge where the lake is just a short walk across the snow.

-In other locations it will be incorporated with other activities and you may get to experience the thrill of snowmobiling to the chosen frozen lake, such as during our family trip to Kittila.
+In other locations it will be incorporated with other activities and you may get to experience the thrill of snowmobiling to the chosen frozen lake.
 At Nellim, it forms part of an outdoor wilderness day where you will also learn all about fire building and igloo building (essential for arctic survival!)

 Common fish which are caught in the lakes of Lapland include perch (the national fish of Finland) which is most likely to be found in clear, deep water and pike, which can grow to a very large size (fingers crossed you catch a big one!)
 Whitefish are also common in lakes within coastal regions and Arctic Char can be found in the more mountainous regions.